franksunye/quantdb/tests/README.md

    - Use for testing complete system flows through the API
    - Verify that all components work together correctly in real-world scenarios
    - Focus on user journeys and business scenarios
+   - Two approaches:
+     - **TestClient E2E Tests**: Use FastAPI's TestClient to simulate HTTP requests
+     - **Real HTTP E2E Tests**: Use actual HTTP requests to a running server
+   - Examples:
-   - Examples: Testing the core data flow scenario (查询不存在的数据 -> 从AKShare获取 -> 保存到数据库和缓存)
+     - Testing the core data flow scenario (查询不存在的数据 -> 从AKShare获取 -> 保存到数据库和缓存)
+     - Testing cache hit and miss scenarios
+     - Testing error handling for invalid inputs

 ### Multi-Level Testing for Core Scenarios